brokedba/ansible-examples/oci-ansible/launch_free_instance/README.md

 # Instructions

-To run the sample, after ensuring that you have the pre-requisites for OCI ansible cloud modules, please provide values (that are specific to your tenancy) for the following variables in the `vars` section of `sample.yaml`:
+To run the sample, after ensuring that you have the pre-requisites for OCI ansible cloud modules, please provide values (that are specific to your tenancy) for the following variables in the file `a_env_vars` and source it:
-- instance_compartment
+- SAMPLE_COMPARTMENT_OCID